LilyHu/NeuralNetwork/README.md

 # NeuralNetwork - Library implementing a neural network

-NeuralNetwork.py is a library that defines a NeuralNetwork class using numpy.
+A library that defines a NeuralNetwork class is implemented using python numpy in <a href="NeuralNetwork.py">NeuralNetwork.py</a>.
 Training is done via backpropagation.

-NeuralNetwork-demo.ipynb demonstrates the library by training a neural network to recognize handwritten digits (the MNIST dataset).
+The NeuralNetwork class is demonstrated by training on handwritten digits (the MNIST dataset) in <a href="NeuralNetwork-RecognizingHandwrittenDigitsDemo.ipynb"> NeuralNetwork-RecognizingHandwrittenDigitsDemo.ipynb <a>.